nannantest/test/enable-new-product.md

 5. Input your `productName/version/component/locale` and the translation messages;

-6. Verify everthing is fine, click **Execute**, then the translation message will be pushed into Singleton Service, please use other **GET** API(s) to fetch the translation.
+6. Verify everything is fine, click **Execute**, then the translation message will be pushed into Singleton Service, please use other **GET** API(s) to fetch the translation.

 Notes:
 - **productName/version** should be match with the value in **translationData**;